mvoran/spotify-playlist-analysis/README.md

 - By default, the program only processes playlists created by the authenticated user
 - Set `SPOTIFY_INCLUDE_OTHER_PLAYLISTS=true` to analyze playlists created by other users
 - Tracks from other users' playlists are saved to a separate CSV file
+- Log files are automatically rotated when they reach the size limit
+- Old log files are kept for historical reference

 ## License